deadlybutter/C2/README.md

 # C2.js
 *Simple, powerful & responsive 2D rendering on HTML5 canvas*

-In a nutshell, DCS uses *operations* which contains an array of relative points and a configuration on how to render them.
+In a nutshell, C2 uses *operations* which contains an array of relative points and a configuration on how to render them.

 # Getting started

-Include DCS & add a canvas to your page.
+Include C2 & add a canvas to your page.
 ```
 <canvas id="test" width="800" height="800"></canvas>
-<script src="dcs.js"></script>
+<script src="C2.js"></script>
 ```

 Create a some data to draw.
 (See below for documentation on this, or the examples folder)